 “You too?
 You’ve been sitting there on your butt for the last couple of hours.
-I’m the one who’s been slaving over a hot mouse and keyboard and getting carpal tunnel whatever and squinting at the display.
-My wrist aches and I think I’m about to go blind.”
+I’m the one who’s been slaving over a hot mouse and keyboard and getting carpal tunnel whatever in my right index finger and squinting at the display.
+My finger and wrist both ache and I think I’m about to go blind.”

 “And don’t think I don’t appreciate that you’re doing all the work, Jase.
 And yes, I can hardly wait until you’re finished.”

 “So I can grab you and we can have hot, torrid sex.”